Part C Extension Option (for Services Beyond Age 3)

 Implementing the Part C Extension Option

-If the State is implementing—or plans to implement—the IDEA Part C Extension Option, it must indicate so in Section II.
-A. 13 of the State's annual IDEA Part C grant application.
-Before the application, the State should review—and possibly revise—their policies, procedures, and interagency agreements under the following:
+If a State is implementing—or plans to implement—the Part C Extension Option, it must indicate so in Section II.
+A. 13 of their annual IDEA Part C grant application.
+However, both the State Part C Lead Agency, and Part B, Section 619 State Educational Agency must work with OSEP to develop a joint policy supporting the Part C Extension Option.

 - Section II.
 A. 3a — System of Payments (SOP)